 Local economy.
 Champaign County has not been immune to the effects of the national economic downturn.
 Still, Champaign County has fared better than many other localities in Illinois, due to the area's diverse and relatively stable economic base.
 The University of Illinois dominates the local economy with over 20,000 jobs.
 The Champaign-Urbana area is a regional healthcare center featuring Carle Foundation Hospital and Clinic, Provena Covenant Medical Center, and Christie Clinic.
 The remaining commercial base of the economy is primarily comprised of retail, food, service, and agriculture.
-The local unemployment rate for Champaign County rose to 9.0% in the 2010 fiscal year, an increase from the previous year's rate of 8.2%, though not as severe as the increase from 2008 to 2009.
-Still, the Champaign County unemployment rate compared favorably to the state average of 10.3% and the national average of 9.6%.
+The local unemployment rate for Champaign County dropped to 8.4% in 2011, a decrease from the previous year's rate of 9.0%, though still well above the 5.7% experienced in 2008.
+Champaign County's unemployment rate continues to compare favorably to the state average of 9.8% and the national average of 8.9%.

 The State of Illinois has continued to experience budgetary problems, as the state economy has suffered.
-The local share of the state income taxes received by Champaign County has fallen two years in a row.
-The state is routinely behind schedule in remitting income taxes to local governments.
+In FY 2011, the local share of the state income taxes received by Champaign County rebounded slightly from the declining amounts received in FY 2009 and FY 2010.
+The state is routinely behind schedule in remitting income taxes to local governments, though there was some improvement in FY2011.
+The state only remitted ten months of income tax payments in each of 2009 and 2010, getting further and further behind, but appeared to be trying to catch up in 2011 by remitting thirteen months.
+However, monthly amounts are still below 2008 levels.

 Long term financial planning.
-Unreserved fund balance for the general fund (8.8% of actual total general fund expenditures) continues to fall below the 12.5% goal set forth in policy guidelines adopted by the County Board for budgetary and planning purposes.
+Ending budgetary-basis fund balance for the general fund has grown to 13.5% of actual total general fund expenditures and transfers out.
+This exceeds the 12.5% goal set forth in policy guidelines adopted by the County Board for budgetary and planning purposes and can be attributed to conservative spending in conjunction with improving revenues from the state.

 The previous decade saw significant construction activity by Champaign County government, but most of those construction projects have been completed.
 Jail overcrowding remains a concern in Champaign County, and efforts are being made to reduce overcrowding without having to expand existing correctional facilities.
 However, construction of an addition to the existing Satellite Jail has been discussed publicly, and may be pursued within the next several years.
-Otherwise, construction by Champaign County government will drop off sharply in the future, as compared to the previous decade, but the County will continue bond repayments related to past construction projects for years to come.
+Otherwise, construction by Champaign County government is expected to drop off sharply in the future, as compared to the previous decade, but the County will continue bond repayments related to past construction projects for years to come.